runar-labs/runar-rust/runar-nodejs-api/NodeJS_API_DESIGN.md

 ## Migration Strategy

-### Backward Compatibility
+### NO Backward Compatibility
-- Keep all existing APIs unchanged
-- Add new APIs as additional classes
-- Maintain existing behavior for current users

 ### Gradual Migration
 - Phase 1: Add new classes alongside existing ones
 - Phase 2: Update existing classes with new methods
-- Phase 3: Deprecate old patterns (if any)
+- Phase 3: REMOVE old patterns (if any) _ DO NOT DEPREATE ANYTHING - DO NOT LEAVE OLD CODE BEHAIND> REMOVE EVERYTHING.
+NO BACKWARDS COMPATIBIILITY.
+THIS IS A NEW CODEBASE> KEEP IT CLEAN AND ORGANIZED
 - Phase 4: Full feature parity with FFI API

 ## Testing Strategy